 The diagrams above show HbA1c outcomes by age group as reported in two registers on each side of the Atlantic .
 Diagram 1 shows the mean HbA1c and diagram 2 the percentage reaching the target of 53 mmol/mol.
 The data indicate that the teenage period is the most difficult, and that in Europe better results seem to be achieved than in the United States.
 On both sides of the Atlantic, however, only a minority reach the treatment goal for HbA1c.

-The clinical treatment target for HbA1c in Denmark for type 1 diabetes is ≤53 mmol/mol .
-The table below shows HbA1c outcomes by region .
-The data demonstrates that fewer than 25% of patients with type 1 diabetes achieve the goals for HbA1c.
+Denmark: The clinical treatment target for HbA1c in Denmark for type 1 diabetes is ≤53 mmol/mol .
+The country’s median is 60 mmol/mol, and the the table below shows HbA1c outcomes by region .
+The data show that fewer than 25% of patients with type 1 diabetes achieve the goals for HbA1c.